 New York, NY

 Dr. Gilheeney is a pediatric neuro-oncologist at Memorial Sloan-Kettering Cancer Center in New York, NY.
 He completed residency at Weill Cornell Medical Center/New York-Presbyterian Hospital, followed by a fellowship in pediatric hematology/oncology at Memorial Sloan-Kettering Cancer Center and a fellowship in pediatric neuro-oncology at the Dana Farber Cancer Institute in Boston, MA.
 His main area of academic interest is the development of novel agents and early phase treatment protocols for pediatric patients with tumors of the brain and spinal cord, both at initial diagnosis and in the recurrent setting.
 He is also an active participant in the Children's Oncology Group and PBTC (Pediatric Brain Tumor Consortium), developing national protocols for brain tumor treatment.
 Dr. Gilheeney is also an active alum, currently serving as treasurer for his undergraduate Class of 1995 and has served on the President’s Advisory Council on Biology and Medicine.
-Outside of Brown and alumni activities, Stephen is very involved within the LGBT community - donating his time to multiple organizations including the Human Rights Campaign and the Anti-Violence Project of NYC, and multiple local and national associations that promote equality in all its permutations.
+Outside of Brown and alumni activities, Stephen is a fierce human rights advocate, having donated his time to the Human Rights Campaign, the Anti-Violence Project of NYC, and multiple local and national associations that promote equality in all its permutations.
 Stephen also worked to help create Employee Resource Networks (ERNs) at Memorial Sloan-Kettering Cancer Center, one of the largest private healthcare employers in New York City—embracing diversity in all its forms.

 Lisa J. Goldstein ’78 MD’82